 Camping trailer & Jeep JK Unlimited

-All about the hitch, the harness and the suspension.
+All about the hitch, the harness, the suspension and the brake upgrade

 The Jeep has a towing capacity of 2000lb, the Prolite Mini 13 camping trailer is around 1500lb when loaded and is equipped with electrical brakes.

-The Jeep DOES NOT have the tow package installed, so this is the standard, unmodified Sahara 2013 model.
+The Jeep DOES NOT have the tow-package installed, so this is the standard, unmodified Sahara 2013 model.
 We installed the hitch receiver a while ago to mount a bicycle rack and we also connected the 4-pin electrical adapter at the same time.
-The Prolite Mini trailer uses the round 7-pin connector.
-The MOPAR 7-pin wiring harness was not really designed for a brake controller and needed some minor adjustment.
+The Prolite Mini trailer uses a round 7-pin connector.
+The MOPAR 7-pin wiring harness was not really designed for a brake controller and needed some minor adjustments.
 The Brake Controller is from Tekonsha and sits on the dash.

 This setup works great but has a few flaws: